ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `second` |
 | `Segment By` | `Service instance, Quantile, Service instance name` |
-{: caption="Table 9.
-Consume message conversion time metric metadata" caption-side="bottom"}
+{: caption="Consume message conversion time metric metadata" caption-side="bottom"}

 Ideally zero, as nonzero indicates that clients are experiencing more latency because of using an older protocol level.
 Those clients are down-level and must be upgraded.
 Ensure that all clients are at the latest levels.